 "The Doctor and Amy travel back in time to meet Vincent Van Gogh and face an invisible monster that only the painter can see."

-On this day in 2012, Lightning Point aired "Good Vibrations."
-Officially, this served as the fifth episode in the program's only season on television, and here's the plot summary as provided by IMDB.com:
+On this day in 2012 (in the U.S.), Lightning Point aired "Good Vibrations."
+Officially, this served as the fifth episode in the program's only season on television.
+According to our friends at IMDB.com, here's the plot summary:

 "When Kiki finds out that their arrival has caused Luca's horse Bandit to become skittish, Kiki uses her alien powers to heal him."